 One step at a time, one mouthful at a time, one new habit at a time.

 Pick one of the tips —they’re in no particular order, so just go with the first one that resonates— and map out a game plan for how you’ll approach it.

 Next, decide when you will begin.
 Settling on a start date allows your mind to come to grips with the challenge that lies ahead.

 Finally, give yourself a deadline.
 By when will you achieve your goal?
 Not all of the tips require a finish date, but for the ones that do, it’s important to know what that is.
 It’s how you’ll hold yourself accountable and stay on track.

-After that, it’s a simple matter of rinse and repeat.
+After that, it’s a matter of rinse and repeat.
 Go through each of the tips and adopt them one by one.
 If you’re really not feeling one of them, see how you can adapt it to work for you rather than discounting it out of hand.

 Living Your Best Life Starts Now

 Living your best life doesn’t have to wait until you’re rich or famous or land that perfect job or whatever.
 It starts right here and now with these easy (ish) to implement tips.